willyvvu/Three.js2DArmatureDemo/README.md

 ## About the demo

 [Try in now](http://willy-vvu.github.io/DankMemesDemo/Step%204/) in the browser!
 Use the arrow keys to move.
-If you're faced with a black screen, things are loading.
-Just hang tight.

-A few things I hoped to get working but decided not to:

-1. Clean animations.
 During the walking and landing animation, there is some strange scaling and moving that occurs.
 I'm not sure what's causing this, but oh well.
-2. Flapping wings.
-The Three.js exporter I used doesn't export changes in scale.
-3. Wind animation.
-The Three.js animation system does not support multiple additive animations playing at once.

 ## Step 1 - Art